Skip to content

 Storage Backend Comparison

-tRPC-Agent-Go provides four session storage backends to meet different scenario requirements:
+tRPC-Agent-Go provides five session storage backends to meet different scenario requirements:

 Memory Storage